-- 2.10.a.
+2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
-(Core) - 2.10.b.
-There must be a minimum of two undersea and hyperbaric core physician faculty members based at the primary clinical site, including the program director.
-(Core) - 2.11.
-Program Coordinator

-There must be a program coordinator.
-(Core) - 2.11.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.11.b.
-At a minimum, the program coordinator(s) must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
 (Core)

+2.10.b.
+There must be at least three FTE core faculty members, including the program director, with current ABMGG certification in medical biochemical genetics, clinical genetics and genomics, or clinical biochemical genetics. ^(Core)

+2.11.
+Program Coordinator There must be a program coordinator. ^(Core)

+- 2.11.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.11.b.
+The program coordinator must be provided with support equal to a dedicated minimum of 20 percent time for administration of the program. ^(Core)